claudiobonfati/linkedin-redesign-app/README.md

 ## Some notes about the project

-1 - The [API](https://github.com/claudiobonfati/linkedin-redesign-api) is a populated with with sample and static data for displaying purpose only.
+1 - The [API](https://github.com/claudiobonfati/linkedin-redesign-api) was created with sample and static data for displaying purpose only, without any INSERT, DELETE or UPDATE methods.

 2 - The new design concept was created by [Gregoire Vella](https://www.linkedin.com/in/gregoirevella/), and it's not intended to be shown as my personal work.
 See more at [Authors](#authors) section.